"We don't stop playing because we grow old. We grow old because we stop playing." George Bernard Shaw

-The Mornington Peninsula has the second highest older population in Victoria with over 30 per cent of all residents over the age of 60, compared to the Melbourne metropolitan average of 17 per cent.
-This number is expected to increase to more than 33 per cent by 2030.
+The Mornington Peninsula has the second highest older population in Victoria with over 44% of all residents over the age of 50, compared to the Melbourne metropolitan average of 30.9% (2016 census data).
+This number is expected to continue to increase.
 These figures highlight the need for Council to bring positive ageing to the forefront of all decision making processes to ensure the health, participation and security of older people within the community is enhanced.
+The Shire is committed to creating a community that enables all residents to participate, belong and contribute, regardless of age.

 The Shire worked closely with the Peninsula Advisory Committee for Elders (PACE) to research current government policy and international best practice, and to consult with local agencies and community members to determine the needs of the peninsula’s ageing community.